Haemophilia B

 Development of ‘inhibitors’ that mean the body fights off Factor IX injections can be a problem for people with Haemophilia B. They can have a severe allergic reaction (anaphylaxis) so the initial injection should always be done in a specialist centre where support is available if needed.

-It is important that people with Haemophilia B should not use Non-Steroidal Anti-Inflammatory Drugs (NSAIDs such as ibuprofen) as this greatly increases the risk of bleeding.
+Steroidal Anti-Inflammatory Drugs (NSAIDs such as ibuprofen) as this greatly increases the risk of bleeding.
+However, for mild patients an occasional dose for a fever which has not responded to paracetamol can be used.
 Other methods of pain relief should be used instead.
-Caution is needs for injections as well – immunisations for instance, should be given subcutaneously (under the skin) rather than intramuscularly (into a muscle) to reduce the risk of a painful bruised swelling (haematoma) developing.
+Caution is needed for injections for severe patients– immunisations for instance, may be given subcutaneously (under the skin) rather than intramuscularly (into a muscle) to reduce the risk of a painful bruised swelling (haematoma) developing.
+Children and young people with Haemophilia B will need regular reviews at their specialist centre to check that they are responding to treatment and not experiencing any side effects.
+For severe and moderate patients this review will usually involve a check-up from the physiotherapist as well.

 As Haemophilia B is a genetic condition that can be passed on from parent to child, it is usual to have genetic counselling before planning a family, both for affected individuals and unaffected carriers.
-Talk to us about a referral to our Clinical Genetics service.

-Children and young people with Haemophilia B will need life-long monitoring and treatment, so as a child approaches their teenage years, we will start to talk to them about getting ready to move on to adult health services.
+Children and young people with Haemophilia B will need life-long monitoring and treatment, so as your child approaches their teenage years, we will start to talk to them about getting ready to move on to adult health services.
 This is a planned process so that they become more independent as they grow older and able to manage their own health.

 Compiled by: